Welcome to Geraldine New Zealand

 A visit to local gardens is well rounded off with a browse at the Geraldine Garden Centre which stocks a great range of trees, shrubs, perennials, roses as well as the usual indoor gardening products.

-For interesting options slightly further afield do consider the internationally acclaimed Trevor Griffiths Rose Garden in Timaru’s Caroline Day.
+For interesting options slightly further afield, consider a visit to the internationally acclaimed Trevor Griffiths Rose Garden in Timaru’s Caroline Day.
 The garden is set around arbours and water features and boasts nearly 1200 roses.
 It really is a ‘must see’ when in bloom.

-Also in Timaru is are the Botanic Gardens, 19 hectares of a photographer’s delight, these gardens were laid out in 1864 and are now recognised as a ‘Garden of National Significance’ by the NZ Gardens Trust.
+Also in Timaru is are the Botanic Gardens, 19 hectares of a photographer’s delight, these gardens were laid out in 1864 and are now recognised as a ‘Garden of National Significance’ by the NZ Gardens Trust and the John Anderson Arboretum is one of South Canterbury’s hidden gems.

 South Canterbury is blessed with lovely gardens and keen gardeners so you are bound to find something to interest and delight.